 Prosecutors: Syrian man planned ISIS-fueled church bombing

-A criminal complaint alleges Mustafa Mousab Alowemer planned to bomb an unidentified church on Pittsburgh’s north side, and purchased materials he thought were necessary to build a bomb.
-He also allegedly provided plans and a map to an undercover FBI agent he thought was a fellow Islamic State supporter.
+Prosecutors allege that Mustafa Mousab Alowemer planned to bomb an unidentified church on Pittsburgh’s north side, purchasing materials he thought were necessary to make a bomb and providing plans and a map to an undercover FBI agent he thought was a fellow Islamic State supporter.

-The 21-year-old Alowemer, a Pittsburgh resident, is charged with one count of attempting to provide material support to the Islamic State of Iraq and two counts of distributing information relating to an explosive device or weapon of mass destruction.
+The 21-year-old Pittsburgh resident is charged with one count of attempting to provide material support to the Islamic State of Iraq and two counts of distributing information relating to an explosive device or weapon of mass destruction.